prog4biol/soc2020/significant_only/README.md

 ENSGALG00000050376		0.000994824004256688	-1.1
 ENSGALG00000012082	FAIM	0.000998446529828946	-0.4
 ```
-Great, the last line is the one we want.
-Let's create a new file.
+  - Great, the last line is the one we want.
+  - Let's create a new file.

+Create a new file with the first 2,206 lines of our expression data sorted by pvalue (pvalue_sorted.tsv):
 ```
 $ head -n 2206 pvalue_sorted.tsv > pvalue_sorted_significant_only.tsv
 ```

 Check it to make sure it looks right.

 Check the top:
 ```